Santiago Roncagliolo: Biography

 Born in Lima, Peru, Santiago Roncagliolo spent part of his childhood in Mexico, where his family was exiled.
 As he says: "I grew up in a family of exiles.
 My classmates were children from Chile, Argentina, Central America or Uruguay.
 We went to school with shirts of the Sandinista National Liberation Front and played games of "popular war".
-And above all, we believed that some day we would have a revolution, whatever it was that.
+And above all, we believed that some day we would have a revolution, whatever it was.
 But when I returned to Peru, there was already a revolution under way: The Shining Path, and it was not nice.
 It was made of blackouts, fear, bombs and dead people."
 There, Roncagliolo met the fear, that is the obsession of all his novels.
 That experience was also the subject of his novel Red April and his non-fiction book La Cuarta Espada.

 Roncagliolo dreamed of becoming a writer.
 In Lima, reached to publish books for children and a play while working in the Human Rights Commission, until in 2000, he flew to Madrid determined to succeed.
 He served as a ghostwriter and obtained legal residence with a contract for house cleaning.
 Says the author: "I went to Spain to be a writer, in the wake of the Latin Americans who had triumphed in Europe, such as García Márquez, Vargas Llosa or Jose Donoso.
 I soon realized losers far outnumber the winners, but no one knows their stories.
 In honor of all those martyrs of literature, I decided to write the story of a loser".
 In the end, Roncagliolo actually became a writer in Spain.
 He currently resides in Barcelona.

 In 2006 his novel Red April won the Alfaguara Prize novel.
 In English, that novel received the Independent Foreign Fiction Prize.
 It is translated to more than 20 languages.